Frequently Asked Questions

 Does Habitat give away homes for free?

-No. All Habitat homeowners must complete up to 400 hours of sweat equity, pay $1,000 toward the purchase of their home and repay a 30-year interest-free mortgage on the home.
+No. All Habitat homeowners must complete up to 400 hours of sweat equity, pay $1,000 toward the purchase of their home and repay an interest-free mortgage on the home.

 How much does a house cost?

 Here at Habitat we strive to build each of our homes for less than the appraised value.

 What are the terms of the mortgage?

 Mortgages are financed with terms depending on what is affordable for each specific family.